astorDev/nice-shell/git/save/article/index.md

 ## What is Git Alias?

-Git Aliases are a way to extend `git` command line utils with new commands, perhaps giving an old command a shorter or clearer name.
+Git Aliases are a way to extend the `git` command line utils with new commands, perhaps giving an old command a shorter or clearer name.
 For example, we can create a one-word alias for the command showing us the information about the last commit:

 ```sh
 git config --global alias.last 'log -1 HEAD'